rmculpepper/sexp-rewrite/README.md

 ## Try it out

 Visit `sexprw.el` and evaluate the buffer (`M-x eval-buffer`).
-Then visit `racket-rewrites.el` and evaluate that buffer too.
+Then visit `sexprw-for-racket.el` and evaluate that buffer too.

-Most of the rewrite rules (or "tactics") in `racket-rewrites.el` have examples after them.
+Most of the rewrite rules (or "tactics") in `sexprw-for-racket.el` have examples after them.
 Go to the example labeled "`example for if-to-cond...`" and place the cursor at the first left parenthesis---that is, at `(if (< x 10)...`.